-In an announcement the Blackstone characterized the deal as part of a new long-term, perpetual capital, core-plus return strategy managed by the $167 billion firm.
-BioMed is the largest private owner of life science office buildings in the U.S. Their 11.3 million square foot portfolio includes buildings in Boston, San Francisc and Seattle, as well as Cambridge in the U.K.
+An announcement by Blackstone characterized the deal as part of a new long-term, perpetual capital, core-plus return strategy managed by the $167 billion firm.
+BioMed is the largest private owner of life science office buildings in the U.S. Their 11.3 million square foot portfolio includes buildings in Boston, San Francisco and Seattle, as well as Cambridge in the U.K.

 Existing BioMed investors were offered the option to exit for cash or reinvest their proceeds from the sale.
-In total the investment, officials said, would generate $6.5 billion of cumulative profits for Blackstone’s BREP VIII and BioMed co-investors.
+In total, the investment would generate $6.5 billion of cumulative profits for Blackstone’s BREP VIII and BioMed co-investors, company officials said.

 “Life science is one of Blackstone’s highest conviction themes, and we have made a number of important investments in this space across the firm,” said Kathleen McCarthy, global co-head of Blackstone Real Estate.
 “In real estate, many of our investors are eager to maintain or increase their exposure to life science office, and this recapitalization enables them to do that with an extraordinarily high-quality company as well as a trusted partner in Blackstone.”

 Blackstone has a distinct life sciences division within its private equity portfolio that has made a number of high-profile investments as of late.
 Blackstone and Alnylam Pharmaceuticals closed the R&D funding component of the companies’ previously announced $2 billion strategic financing collaboration to accelerate therapeutics for cardiovascular disease back in August.